unparalleled-js/docs-1/connectors/mssql/new-row-trigger.md

   c.table_name='table_name'
 ```

+If no column can be found, check out our [best practices](/connectors/mssql/best-practices.md#designing-tables-for-use-in-workato) to find out how to make one.

 ### Batch size
 Batch size of rows to return in each job.
 This can be any number between **1** and the maximum batch size.
 Maximum batch size is **100** and default is **100**.